WLOGSolutions/Keras_and_Shiny/README.md

 You can go either with the full dataset ([download MNIST full dataset](https://s3.eu-central-1.amazonaws.com/wlog-share/keras_and_shiny_showcase/mnist_png_full.zip)) which contains 60k examples for training and 10k for testing or a sample ([download MNIST sample](https://s3.eu-central-1.amazonaws.com/wlog-share/keras_and_shiny_showcase/mnist_png.zip)) which has 10k for training and 2.5k for testing.

-Of course with the full dataset the model will be significalny more accurate, but the time for image processing, training and testing will be also much longer.
+Of course with the full dataset the model will be significantlny more accurate, but the time for image processing, training and testing will be also much longer.
 On my 4-core/8-thread Core i7 I was able to build a model on full dataset in about 40 minutes and it had train/val/test accuracy about 98% / 97% / 97%.
 With just the sample, model building took 8 minutes but the quality was like 94% / 92% / 90%, with exactly the same settings.

 ## Recreating the case